boBylliB/LastLifeRework/README.md

 Built for Version 1.18, but might work on other versions
 Based on the datapack code written by Wooferscoots https://www.planetminecraft.com/data-pack/last-life/

-#### DISCLAIMER
-While this version has all of the features that I wanted to build before converting to a plugin, it still has some issues when running a long-term, large player count game.
-Feel free to run this, I don't need anything (but credit in the description or a shoutout could be nice) just keep in mind as the game goes on you may encounter some bugs that I have yet to fix.

 Last Life is a social, multiplayer minecraft gamemode in which each player gets anywhere from 3-6 lives at the start of the game, with the goal of being the last player standing.
 Player names are color coded based on life count, with 1 life being the most unique as red lives are able to initiate fights with any player while 2 lives and above cannot.
 Red lives and anyone with more than 1 life cannot team together, but red lives can team with other red lives and non-red lives can team with other non-red lives.